AVPN Philanthropy Fellowship

 Recognise indicators that show when power dynamics are impeding partnerships’ efficacy in addressing huge societal problems such as climate change, poverty and health.

-Building Brand and Scaling Programmes
+Building Brand and Scaling Impact

 Discover how the Tanoto Foundation evolved its business model in order to facilitate multi-country scale up, partnerships with government and build a leadership position in regional philanthropy.
 This case study shares the Foundation’s journey looking at both internal and external engagement and how it built its own capacity to maximise impact.